 The vase Palta is specifically designed to grow Avocado trees.
 A common kitchen leftover is thus given a second purpose and turned into a living design object.

 The vase Variegata is specifically designed to propagate plants from cuttings larger than 400 mm length.
 The top of the frame divides the full body of the vase into three equal segments to allow finding the best possible standing position for the cutting.
 An extension is not needed since cuttings this size are strong enough to hold upright by themselves.

 Looking at our personal cosmos of inspiration we realized that it expands far beyond our field of study.
 Driven by curiosity we started researching the principle of Aufgabe Null at the Institute of Architecture at TU Berlin to find out what was so exciting for us about transdisciplinary inspiration and how we could channel ideas deriving from it into spatial proposals.

 The result is a personal epistemology within and around architecture which helped us developing our own holistic working method.

 In Was bedeuten all diese Dinge räumlich? we showcase studies of this method that ever since is part of our design strategy: We combine a classic research of the existing, deepen the gained knowledge in conversations with colleagues that work in creating domains and summarize our findings in spatial artefacts in order to feed them back into the cycle of public discussion and interpretation.

-The always bilaterally developed pieces of Aufgabe Null have been presented in Milan as part of the Salone del Mobile, at Paris Design Week and at Brussels’ Collectible fair.
-Renowned publications such as Architectural Digest, DEAR and Sight Unseen have reported on the studio.
+Pieces of Aufgabe Null have been presented in Milan as part of the Salone del Mobile, at Paris Design Week, EDIT Napoli as well as Brussels’ COLLECTIBLE fair.
+Renowned publications such as Architectural Digest, DEAR and Sight Unseen have reported on the duo.

 COLLECTIBLE, Brussels, 2021